wgroeneveld/go-jamming/README.md

 # go-jammin' 🥞

+Go module `brainbaking.com/go-jamming`:

 > A minimalistic Go-powered jamstack-augmented microservice for webmentions etc

-⚠️ **This is a fork of [https://github.com/wgroeneveld/serve-my-jams](serve-my-jams)**, the Node-powered original microservice, which is no longer being maintained.
+✅️ **This is a fork of [https://github.com/wgroeneveld/serve-my-jams](serve-my-jams)**, the Node-powered original microservice, which is no longer being maintained.

 **Are you looking for a way to DO something with this?** See https://github.com/wgroeneveld/jam-my-stack !